 The inner retinal blood vessels start growing about midpregnancy, but the retina is not fully vascularized until term.
 Retinopathy of prematurity (ROP) results if these vessels continue their growth in an abnormal pattern, forming a ridge of tissue between the vascularized central retina and the nonvascularized peripheral retina.
-In severe ROP, these new vessels invade the vitreous.
+In severe retinopathy of prematurity, these new vessels invade the vitreous.
 Sometimes the entire vasculature of the eye becomes engorged (plus disease).

 In severe retinopathy of prematurity, laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
-Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
+Retinal vascularization must be followed at 1- to 2-week intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.

-Retinopathy of prematurity (ROP) typically develops in infants weighing < 1500 g and < 30 wk gestation at birth, particularly those who had serious medical complications or who received excessive and/or prolonged oxygen therapy.
+Retinopathy of prematurity (ROP) typically develops in infants weighing < 1500 g and < 30 weeks gestation at birth, particularly those who had serious medical complications or who received excessive and/or prolonged oxygen therapy.

 Risk increases with increasing prematurity.